madeleinel/Cheat-Sheets/PostgreSQL.md

     + If we then run the exact same command over and over, it will try to set the ID number as 2, then 3, etc, until we find an ID number that is available
   + If don't specify ID numbers from the beginning, each record will be automatically be assigned it's own unique ID value, starting from 1 (and increasing as i++).

+### Other notes

++ What it's used for...
++ Difference between database and server (eg laptop) - in terms of creating users etc.
++ Have to end all lines with ';' >> if miss and press enter without it >> can add it on the next line and then press enter -- as lines not separated by a ';' are read as being the same line >> this can also be used to split up content onto separate lines to make them more easily readable, even if the code itself needs to be within the same line.

 <!-- Notes from codebar below -- some/a lot of duplicated notes -->